-Conversion rate from meeting to sale: 10% i.e. it requires 10 Meetings to achieve one sale of £50,000
+- Conversion rate from meeting to sale: 10% i.e. it requires 10 Meetings to achieve one sale of £50,000

-Number of days telemarketing to generate each meeting = 3
+- Number of days telemarketing to generate each meeting = 3

-So, 30 days calling and research = 1 sale
+- So, 30 days calling and research = 1 sale

-However, it’s unlikely that you will see results overnight especially where you don’t have alignment of message and target audience.
-But if you get the components right, you will see great results and you will almost certainly miss an opportunity if you don’t give your pipeline the time to build and contract renewal dates to come around.
+However, it’s unlikely that you will see results overnight especially where you don’t have an alignment of message and target audience.
+But if you get the components right, you will see great results and you will almost certainly miss an opportunity if you don’t give your pipeline the time to build and for contract renewal dates to come around.